JietengChen/Econometrics-Term-Paper/README.md

-# Econometrics-Term-Paper
-The Effects of Public Education Expenditure on Household Education Expenditure
+# The Effects of Public Education Expenditure on Household Education Expenditure
+## Abstract
+This term paper